-The biggest fear of webmasters – besides being hacked – is the fear that the website becomes unavailable and that all visitors will see the dreaded “Cannot connect” message in the browser.
+The biggest fear of webmasters - besides being hacked - is the fear that websites becomes unavailable and that all visitors will see the dreaded "Cannot connect" message in the browser.
 This is extremely harmful especially when you are a full time webmaster whose life (literally) depends on those websites.

 The method defines largely which data can be collected from the website.
-An ICPM cannot for instance return the size of the website while the Imitate Browser method can.
+An ICPM cannot return the size of the website for instance while the Imitate Browser method can.

 Another thing that I really missed was a help file or documentation.
 There is none whatsoever and it is kinda hard to figure out what the settings and different methods do and how you can take advantage of them in the best way.
 Lastly you can only select one method which will be used to check all websites.
 It is not possible to configure individual settings for each website.